Inter Miami Predicted Lineup vs. Cavalier: Concacaf Champions Cup

 Inter Miami Predicted Lineup vs. Cavalier (4-3-3)

-LB: Jordi Alba—Jordi Alba has been in strong form to start the season.
+LB: Jordi Alba—Jordi Alba has been in fine form to start 2025.